BlueDotBrigade/daten-lokator/README.md

 ## Overview

 [BlueDotBrigade.DatenLokator][NuGetPackage] is a .NET _NuGet_ package that streamlines automated testing by allowing you to load input data with a single line of code, thus reducing visual noise and improving test comprehension.
-It supports multiple data formats, automatic decompression, global caching, and run-time customization.
+This library supports multiple data formats, automatic decompression, global caching, and run-time customization.

 ## Features